skit-ai/slu-service/README.md

 2. `task serve`

-    This is a uwsgi server that provides the same interface as your production applications.
+    This is a uvicorn server that provides the same interface as your production applications.

 ### 10. Releases